programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 print(nlp.pipe_names)
 ```

-Now that the model is loaded, let's test out spaCy's capacities on a single sentence.
-When the NLP model is called on the sentence, the output is a Doc object.
-This object stores not only the original text, but also all of the results obtained when the spaCy model processed the text.
+Now that the `nlp` function is loaded, let's test out its capacities on a single sentence.
+Calling the `nlp` function on a single sentence yields a Doc object.
+This object stores not only the original text, but also all of the linguistic annotations obtained when spaCy processed the text.

 ```
 sentence = "This is 'an' example? sentence"